reaper47/recipya/README.md

 # Recipya

 A beautiful recipe manager web application for unforgettable family recipes, empowering you to curate and share your favorite recipes.
-It is focussed on simplicity for the whole family to
+It is focussed on simplicity for the whole family to enjoy.
-.

 ## Features